Skip to main content

 SessionEndSession closes normallyWarns if trw_deliver was not called, preventing knowledge loss

-StopUser presses Escape or session is interruptedBlocks if delivery was skipped (max 2 blocks, then advisory)
+StopUser presses Escape or session is interruptedBlocks if delivery was skipped or phase exit criteria are unmet (max blocks, then advisory)

 Tools